sleeplessinc/dadu/README.md

 ## Your Component

-When th "cbSent" function is called with no error, it's now up to you to deal with it somehow, and you have to do so within 60 seconds.
+When the "cbSent" function is called with no error, it's now up to you to deal with it somehow, and you have to do so within 60 seconds.
 After that time, the uploaded copy in "/tmp" is deleted.